How much money do you make per hour earning a $40,000 a year salary?

 What’s a good monthly budget for a $40,000 salary?

-Here is an example of a budget (using the zero-sum method) that you can use to stay on top of your own income and expenses with a $40,000 salary:
+Here is a budget breakdown (using the zero-sum method ) that you can use to stay on top of your own income and expenses with a $40,000 salary.
+(Of course, there are other budgeting methods you could use, such as the 50-30-20 budget model, or the envelope system.)

 This is just a general template to budget your income.
-You’ll need to make adjustments by adding and subtracting expenses that are more relevant for you or that aren’t included above.
+You may need to make adjustments by adding and subtracting expenses that are more relevant for you or that aren’t included above.

 The main idea is to figure out exactly how much money you’re making (listed at the top) for the month.
 Then, go through and allocate a realistic amount you can spend in each budget category.